-In this report are submitted the results of the annual valuation of the assets and liabilities of the Uniform Retirement System for Justices and Judges ("URSJJ" or "System"), prepared as of July 1, 2023.
+In this report are submitted the results of the annual valuation of the assets and liabilities of the Uniform Retirement System for Justices and Judges ("URSJJ" or "System"), prepared as of July 1, 2024.

-The purpose of this report is to provide a summary of the funded status of the System as of July 1, 2023 and to provide the actuarially determined rate.
+The purpose of this report is to provide a summary of the funded status of the System as of July 1, 2024 and to provide the actuarially determined rate.
 While not verifying the data at the source, the actuary performed tests for consistency and reasonability.
-An experience study was performed covering the period from July 1, 2019 through June 30, 2022, resulting in recommendations that were ultimately adopted by the Board of Trustees.
-The changes to the actuarial assumptions and methods are discussed in detail in the Executive Summary section of this report.
+There have been no changes to the actuarial assumptions or methods since the last valuation.